Australian National University (ANU) Medical School - detailed entry requirements and how ANU compares with other universities

 You don't need to have studied an undergraduate degree at ANU to apply for medicine.
 Importantly ANU also accepts 2 year degrees - when many other universities will not.
 Even so, ANU recommend students with conversation/2 year degrees check with the Medical Admissions Office to verify their particular academic qualifications are accepted.

-It's worth keeping in mind, however, ANU provides bonus points (also know as adjustment factors through the National Access Scheme) on top of your ATAR, for some subjects for entry into certain undergraduate degrees - including entry to the Bachelor of Health Science.
+It's worth keeping in mind ANU provides bonus points (also know as adjustment factors through the National Access Scheme) on top of your ATAR, for some subjects for entry into certain undergraduate degrees - including entry to the Bachelor of Health Science.
 This undergraduate degree has 60 places with up to 30 places in ANU's medical degree made available to Health Science graduates.